team-softaliza/camobi-segura/README.md

 ### Resolving conflicts

-Resolve the conflicts in the code, and in the app versions conflicts, always keep your current change.
+Resolve the conflicts in the code.
+In the app versions conflicts, always keep your current change.

 <img alt="Version conflicts" src=".github/version-conflicts.png" />